Bridges of the Grand Canal.

 Bridges of the Grand Canal.
 3.Ponte della Costituzione

-Constitution Bridge, is one of only four bridges over the Grand Canal and the latest to be built.
+Constitution Bridge, is one of only four over the Grand Canal and the latest to be built.

 It connects the Santa Lucia train station with the Piazzale Roma parking and the Tronchetto port area; increasing convenience and accessibility for both workers and visitors.
 The closet water-bus stop is Piazzale Roma in Santa Croce.